-For the purposes of the funding report, programme countries are defined as the 149 countries that received the Department of Economic and Social Affairs programme country government survey in 2015.
+For the purposes of the funding report, programme countries are defined as the 152 countries that received the DESA programme country government survey in 2017.
+This list is compiled by excluding members of the European Union, OECD/DAC as well as any country that is not covered by a UN resident coordinator's office.